 About two-thirds of the island is a national park teeming with more than twenty trails of varying skill levels and sceneries.
 What’s more, many of these trails start or end at the beach so you’re never too far away from a dip in that seductive aqua and turquoise water.

-Below are 7 epic hikes to get you started on the trails of St. John.
+Below are 7 epic hikes to get you started on the St. John USVI hiking trails.
 From ancient petroglyphs to historic ruins these trails will add a new dimension to your Caribbean vacation.

 1. Peace Hill Trail